 Asian American Research Team

-Chuck Liu B.A.
+Chuck Liu M.A.

-Danielle Godon, M.A.
+Danielle Godon-Decotearu, M.A.

-is a third year graduate student in the Clinical Psychology program at the University of Massachusetts, Boston.
+is an advanced graduate student in the Clinical Psychology program at the University of Massachusetts, Boston.
 She received her Bachelor’s of Science in Business Administration from Bryant University and her Masters of Arts in psychology from Mount Holyoke College, where she completed a mixed-method thesis study that investigated sense of belonging and sense of exclusion in Korean transracial adoptees.
-Danielle is currently completing her third year practicum placement at the Carson Center for Human Services.
-She plans to continue studying issues focused on transracial adoptio and expand her research base by exploring race and racism and family socialization processes.
+Broadly, Danielle's interests include the study of race, ethnicity, and culture; identity; racism; and Asian American mental health.
+She has enjoyed teaching Social Psychology and Asian American Psychology.
+Her dissertation uses structural equation modeling to examine the impact of internalized racism in Asian Americans on the relation between racism-related stress and mental health.
+Danielle is currently completing her internship at the University of Connecticut's Counseling and Mental Health Services.
+She has recently been elected to serve on the executive committee of AAPA's new Division on Asian Americans with Multiple Heritage (DoAAMH).

 John Tawa, Ph.D.